What does Datarails do?

 So being a Datarails power user requires learning those proprietary formulas.

-…or eschewing them altogether and using Excel workarounds, which defeats the point of buying FP&A software.
+Alternatively, you can eschew them altogether and use Excel workarounds, which defeats the point of buying FP&A software.

 Here's an example of what these formulas look like:

-The formula in this screenshot from a Datarails video, @DR.YTD, takes 9 optional arguments.
+The formula in this screenshot from a Datarails video by @DR.YTD takes nine optional arguments.

-As you know, there are plenty of easier ways to calculate YTD
+However, there are easier ways to calculate year to date (YTD).

 Likewise, the Datarails proprietary formulas are just that: proprietary.
 You can't tweak them.